 “Maybe he thought it would show that I was always biased against the club,” he said.

 The suit is now in federal court.

-A few years before Chicago Joe’s filed its lawsuit, Broadview re-zoned an old industrial area for strip clubs, adult book stories and card readers.
+A few years before Chicago Joe’s filed its lawsuit, Broadview re-zoned an old industrial area for strip clubs, adult book stores and card readers.
 Vicenik said it was a way to try to bring some business to the village but at the same time keep it away from the center of town.

-He said that when Donahue first approached him about the club it was slated to open in the re-zoned area.
+He said that when Donahue first approached him about the club, it was slated to open in the re-zoned area.
 But he said that later Donahue made a deal with the owner of a building not in the old industrial area.
-That’s when the village denied the special use permit for liquor.
+That’s when the village denied the special-use permit for liquor.